 I am a sixth year Ph.D. student in the Department of Linguistics.
 My research interests are in syntax and pragmatics, and language acquisition.
 My dissertation (co-advised by Ken Safir and Kristen Syrett) experimentally probes what licenses or bars co-construal relations in backwards anaphora, apart from c-command.
-I also work as a lab manager at Kristen's Rutgers Laboratory for Developmental Language Studies, supervising our undergraduate research assistants and dealing with the lab's daily issues.
-For more information about me and my work, please, follow the links below.
+I also work as a lab coordinator at Kristen's Rutgers Laboratory for Developmental Language Studies, supervising our undergraduate research assistants and dealing with the lab's daily issues.
+For more information about me and my work, please, follow the links on the left.

 On October 7, 2017, I gave a talk co-authored with Kristen Syrett: "Experimental evidence of pragmatic plausibility and processing in acceptable Principle C violations" at Mid-Atlantic Colloquium of Studies in Meaning (MACSIM VII) at Georgetown University, Washington, DC.

-On January 6, 2018, I will be giving a talk co-authored with Kristen Syrett: "The influence of pragmatic plausibility and processing in judgments of ungrammatical backwards anaphora" in the Psycho-Pragmatics/Syntax session at LSA 2018, Salt Lake City, UT.
+On January 6, 2018, I gave a talk co-authored with Kristen Syrett: "The influence of pragmatic plausibility and processing in judgments of ungrammatical backwards anaphora" in the Psycho-Pragmatics/Syntax session at LSA 2018, Salt Lake City, UT.